 Johanna P. Salazar, MS, RDN earned her first Bachelors Degree in Biology from Rutgers University in 2014.
 She went into the field of pharmaceuticals after graduating.
 Johanna then decided to go back to school and earn her second Bachelors Degree in Nutrition from Rutgers University in 2020.
 She continued to strengthen her knowledge and received her Masters Degree in Clinical Nutrition from Rutgers University in 2022.

 Johanna uses functional and integrative medicine and tests in her practice.
 Her passion is to help clients heal their bodies through the proper foods and mindset.
 Health is not only the foods you eat but also the thoughts you think and how you manage your emotions.
+Her mission is that you leave each program with a life transformation.

 Why Functional Medicine?